Diversification quotients: Quantifying diversification via risk measures: A new index: the diversification quotient

 \subsection{Consistency across dimensions}

 All properties in the previous sections are discussed under the assumption that the dimension $n\in \N $ is fixed.
 Letting $n$ vary allows for comparison of diversification between portfolios with different dimensions.
-In this section, we slightly generalize our framework by considering a diversification index $D$ as a mapping on $\bigcup_{n\in \N} \X^n$; note that the input vector $\mathbf X$ of DQ and DR can naturally have any dimension $n$.
-We present two more useful properties of DQ in this setting.
+In this section, a diversification index $D$ is a mapping on $\bigcup_{n\in \N} \X^n$; note that the input vector $\mathbf X$ of DQ and DR can naturally have any dimension $n$.
+We present two more attractive properties of DQ in this setting.
 For $\mathbf X\in \X^n$ and $c\in \R$, $(\mathbf X,c)$ is the $(n+1)$-dimensional random vector obtained by pasting $\mathbf X$ and $c$, and $(\mathbf X,\mathbf X)$ is the $(2n)$-dimensional random vector obtained by pasting $\mathbf X$ and $\mathbf X$. \begin{itemize} \item[{[RI]}] Riskless invariance: $D(\mathbf X,c)=D(\mathbf X)$ for all $n\in \N$, $\mathbf X\in \X^n$ and $c\in \R$. \item[{[RC]}] Replication consistency: $D(\mathbf X,\mathbf X)=D(\mathbf X)$ for all $n\in \N$ and $\mathbf X\in \X^n$. \end{itemize} Riskless invariance means that adding a risk-free asset into the portfolio $\mathbf X$ does not affect its diversification.
 For instance, the Sharpe ratio of the portfolio does not change under such an operation.
 Replication consistency means that replicating the same portfolio composition does not affect $D$.
 Both properties are arguably desirable in most applications due to their natural interpretations.